-The 2020 Awards is now calling for entries.
+The 2020 Awards are now closed for entries.
 Jointly presented by the American Chamber of Commerce Ireland and the Royal Irish Academy, they recognise excellence in research innovation, creation and invention by an organisation, as a result of US foreign direct investment (FDI) in Ireland.

 There are three categories to enter:

 US companies and their partners in Ireland have been at the forefront of innovation, research and talent development for many years.
 Every global company operating here recognises that Ireland needs to nurture, attract and retain the best and brightest talent to continue to win.

 Since these awards were first presented in 2015, the common denominator for all entries has been that creativity and collaboration have been fostered and developed within organisations here in Ireland.